Certora/Documentation/docs/cvl/expr.md

 {term}`parametric rule`s.

-Another possible way to have the Prover consider options for a function is by prefixing the function name with an `address` typed variable.
-In this case the Prover will consider every possible contract in the scene that implements a function that matches the signature provided by the call (if no such function exists in the scene the prover will fail with an error).
+Another possible way to have the Prover consider options for a function is by using an `address` typed variable and "calling" the function on it, e.g.
+`address a; a.foo(...);`.
+In this case the Prover will consider every possible contract in the {ref}scene that implements a function that matches the signature provided by the call (if no such function exists in the {ref}scene the prover will fail with an error).
-Note: The Prover will ignore possible values of the `address` variable that don't match the address of any contract in the scene that implements the given function.
+Note: The values that the address variable can take are the addresses that are associated with the relevant contracts in the scene.
+Notably, other values would not be possible: Given an address variable `a`, on which we call a some method implemented by contracts `A` and `B`, we will have an implicit `require a == A || a == B`.

 (with-revert)=
 After the function name, but before the arguments, you can write an optional